 Fully grown giant hogweed is a huge plant; typically it grows to heights of 2 to 5 m (6'7" to 16'5").
-The leaves, which are incised and deeply lobed can be between 1–1.5 m (3'3"–5'11") wide, The plant has a stout, bright green stem, up to 10cm (4") diameter with dark purple splotches and prominent coarse white hairs, especially at the base of the leaf stalk.
+The leaves, which are usually incised and deeply lobed can be between 1–1.5 m (3'3"–5'11") wide, The plant generally has a stout, bright green stem, up to 10cm (4") diameter with dark purple splotches and prominent coarse white hairs, especially at the base of the leaf stalk.

 Giant hogweed spreads by seeds, mainly through wind dispersal and via water courses.
 It is often found next to rivers.